BscCanCode/Basic_File_Manager.py/README.md

 ## About This Project
 A beginner's attempt at a file manager simulation using Python basics:

-- Lists for data storage
+- Lists for data and recycle bin storage
 - Loops for continuous operation
 - Conditionals for decision-making
 - Try-Except for error handling